Skip to content

 Answer: John Hancock, as President of the Continental Congress, on August 2, 1776.
 His signature was the largest and most prominent on the document.

 Hancock is the layup.
-The date is the stump.
+The date is where points die.
 The Declaration was adopted on July 4, 1776, but most delegates didn’t sign until August 2.
 The famous signing scene in the paintings smushes those two separate events into one.

 39. Which US state existed as an independent republic for nearly a decade before joining the Union?
 (Medium)